pageldev/libOpenDRIVE/README.md

 ```

 ## Viewer
-To use the included Viewer first build the WebAssembly library and run a Webserver in the _Viewer/_ directory (e.g. `python3 -m http.server`).
+To use the included viewer first build the WebAssembly library and then run a webserver in the _Viewer/_ directory (e.g. `python3 -m http.server`).
+Or you can test the [viewer online](https://sebastian-pagel.net).

 ![viewer-demo](https://user-images.githubusercontent.com/42587026/129762731-3c89900b-979e-436a-9a55-4c8745baa945.png)